weizhiao/rust-elfloader/README.md

 It should be noted that mini-loader must be compiled with the release parameter.
 ## dlopen-rs
 [dlopen-rs](https://crates.io/crates/dlopen-rs) is also implemented based on the `elf_loader` library.
 It implements the functionality of dlopen, allowing dynamic libraries to be opened at runtime.

+# TODO
+* Support more CPU instruction sets.
+* Improve support for the DT_FLAGS flag bits.
+* Improve comments and documentation.
+...

+# Supplement
+If you encounter any issues during use, feel free to raise them on GitHub.
+We warmly welcome everyone to contribute code to help improve the functionality of `elf_loader`. 😊